Table of Contents

 If you segment your customers, you can tailor your market research and analysis reports to display only the information, charts, or graphics that will provide actionable insights into their wants, needs, or industry-based pain points.

 - Identify your stakeholders:

-Once you’ve drilled down into your market research analysis and segmented your customer groups, it’s important to consider the key stakeholders within the business that will benefit from your information the most.
+Once you’ve drilled down into your market research analysis and segmented your consumer groups, it’s important to consider the key stakeholders within the organization that will benefit from your information the most.